Project brief (what you must deliver)

 The project website and the written report are assessed at the end of the project.
 However, in order to guide you through what is quite a complex process, the final report is broken down into a number of sub-reports, consistent with the different phases of the project and these sub-reports should be written as the project develops to form a record of the design and development process.

 For each phase, you will give a presentation (PowerPoint or similar) that explains your approach and which covers the elements described below.
 During the presentation, you will be given feedback on your ideas from staff and students.
-After each presentation, you will write a report based on your presentation and the feedback you have received and this should be made available from your coursework homepage one week after the presentation.
-See the course schedule for the dates of each presentation/crit.
+After each presentation, you will write a short report (approximately 1,000 words) based on your presentation and the feedback you have received and this should be made available from your coursework homepage one week after the presentation.
+See the programme schedule for the dates of each presentation/crit.

 The project phases and reports are as follows: